DavidLiSF/PyEmail/README.md

 * All in a single file with no dependencies other than the [Python Standard Library](https://docs.python.org/3/library/).

 ## Features
+- The defined Email class allows users to set HTML or plain text and reuse the information;
+- The defined Server class can automatically manage the connection and send an email.

 ## Installation
 ```bash